Unpainted Paintings

-Unpainted Paintings is a series of small-format watercolor-based paintings by German painter Emil Nolde, which he created between 1938 and 1945.
-The artist himself named these paintings that way.
+Unpainted Paintings is a series of small-format watercolor-based paintings by German painter Emil Nolde, who gave them this title.
+He created these 1300 paintings between 1938 and 1945.

 Context

 Despite the fact that Nolde was a member of the NSDAP-Nordschleswig and he openly supported the National Socialist politics and ideology, his work increasingly aroused the displeasure of the cultural politicians of the time.
 He had a large number of paintings shown in the defamation exhibition of Degenerate Art, in 1937.
 Nolde was expelled from the Reich Chamber of Culture in 1941 and banned from working.
 He later presented this incorrectly as a ban on painting.
 In his own words: “When this ban on painting and selling arrived, I was amid the most beautiful, most productive paintings.
 The brushes slipped from my hands. (...)
 With a sword hanging over my head, I was deprived of movement and freedom”.

 As early as 1938 Nolde had started to paint watercolors in small formats.
 These paintings were "unpainted" in several ways.
 On one hand, since he was banned from working in 1941, he was no longer allowed to exhibit them in public, and on the other hand, because Nolde planned to convert later these sheets into large-format oil paintings, so they had not yet been painted according to his intention.
 Contrary to what he himself stated, there is no evidence of planned house searches to enforce the alleged ban on painting.
 Many of these works were given to friends for safekeeping.
 His NSDAP party friend and painter Otto Andreas Schreiber, among others, provided him with painting materials during this time.